MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2020/06/devtools.md

 Tip: To display **Network Console** in the main (top) panel instead of the [DevTools Drawer](../../../customize/index.md#drawer), see [moving tools between panels](#move-tools-between-panels).

-To enable the experiment, see [Turning an experiment on or off](../../../experimental-features/index.md#turning-an-experiment-on-or-off) and select the checkbox next to **Enable Network Console**.
-Open the [Network Log](../../../network/index.md#log-network-activity), right-click, and then select **Edit and Replay**.
+Update: This feature has been released and is no longer experimental.<!-- To enable the experiment, see [Turning an experiment on or off](../../../experimental-features/index.md#turning-an-experiment-on-or-off) and select the checkbox next to **Enable Network Console**. -->

 Chromium issue [#1093687](https://crbug.com/1093687)